dnzng/vue-element-dialog/README.md

 })
 ```

-3. Similar to the second, but it supports the components with the props definition.
+3. Similar to the second, but it supports the components with the props definition. e.g:

 ```js
 this.$dialog({